(N.Y.C. Admin. Code §§17-703, 20-202 & 20-561)

-It is against the law for any person to sell cigarettes as a retail dealer without first obtaining a license for every place of business wherein that person sells cigarettes.
-It is also unlawful for persons to permit premises under their control to sell cigarettes without a license.
+It is against the law for any person to sell tobacco products (as of February 24, 2018) and e-cigarettes (as of August 23, 2018) as a retail dealer without first obtaining a license for every place of business wherein that person sells tobacco products and/or e-cigarettes.
+Tobacco products include cigars, chewing tobacco, pipe tobacco, roll-your-own tobacco, snus, bidi, snuff, shisha, dissolvable tobacco, or cigarettes.
+It is also unlawful for persons to permit premises under their control to sell tobacco products (as of February 24, 2018) and/or e-cigarettes (as of August 23, 2018) without a license.

-To obtain a license, a person must file an application with the Commissioner of Finance for each place of business where he or she wishes to sell cigarettes in the city.
-For each place of business, a fee of $110 must be paid every two years.
-Licenses with an even number expire on December 31 of even-numbered years and odd-numbered licenses expire on December 31 of odd-numbered years.
-Licenses may not be assigned to anyone else by the licensee, and are only valid for the persons and places of businesses for which they are issued.
+To obtain a license, a person must file an application with the Commissioner of Finance for each place of business where he or she wishes to sell tobacco products and/or e-cigarettes in the city.
+For each place of business, a fee of $110 for a tobacco retail dealer license and $200 for an e-cigarette retail dealer license must be paid every two years.
+Tobacco retail dealer licenses with an even number expire on December 31 of even-numbered years and odd-numbered licenses expire on December 31 of odd-numbered years.
+Electronic cigarette retail dealer licenses expire on November 30 of the even-numbered years and odd-numbered licenses expire on November 30 of odd-numbered years.
+E-cigarette and tobacco retail dealer licenses may not be assigned to anyone else by the licensee, and are only valid for the persons and places of businesses for which they are issued.
 Licenses must be clearly displayed at each retail location.

 Revocation: A retailer’s license must be revoked for a second violation within a two year period for: